 Symptoms of Lipedema- Tips from Dr. Moein in LA

 The condition is more than aesthetics.
-It is a condition that is accompanied by pains in its symptoms.
-Its most common symptoms are symmetrical fat deposition in the arms and in the legs, heaviness, or pains in the limbs, and bruises in the skin.
+It is a condition that is accompanied by pain in its symptoms.
+Its most common symptoms are symmetrical fat deposition in the arms and legs, heaviness, or pains in the limbs, and bruises in the skin.
 It is colder in feeling than the rest of the part it covers.
-It is more apparent in the form of swelling over time, and the feet are exempt, and it is what eventually makes it distinct from the rest of diseases.
+It is more apparent in the form of swelling over time, and the feet are affected, which is what eventually makes it distinct from the rest of the diseases.

 How Lipedema Progresses Over Time

-The condition is progressive, which means it will be getting progressively worse unless it is treated.
+The condition is progressive, which means it will get progressively worse unless it is treated.
 In the earlier stages, it may appear the same as cellulite or normal fat deposits, but the further it goes, the more it will inhibit activity and make day-to-day living more difficult.
-At higher levels, lipedema becomes lipo-lymphedema.
-It is a condition that develops if the lymph system is damaged, which leads to swelling and further issues.
+At advanced stages, lipedema may progress into lipo-lymphedema, especially when the lymphatic system becomes impaired.
+Patients who are unsure about the difference between these conditions can learn more in our guide to lipedema vs lymphedema.

 What is Cellulite?